chembl/FPSim2/README.md

 ## Installation

+From source:

+ - clone the repo
+ - `pip install ./fpsim2`

-Use a conda environment to install it.
+From a conda environment.
 Builds available for:
 - linux:
     - Python 3.6
     - Python 3.7